vasudeogaichor/login-registration-service-nodejs/readme.md

 # Login and Registration Service

 This Node.js project provides authentication and social media post functionalities.
-Users can register, log in, create posts, and interact with posts through comments and likes.
+Users can register, log in and reset password.
 The project uses a Docker-compose file to set up the database and can be started using the command `npm run start`.

 ## Getting Started
 1. Clone the repository to your local machine: